 Eventually the bat was found and sadly, brutally killed but only because of the enormous fight it put up.
 Well, okay it was really that it had the audacity to enter our homeÖ but I digress.
 Even more unfortunate were the fates of all the batsí friends and family that came into our home over the next three years when they were probably just searching for their missing cohort.
 My phobia has not gotten any better.
 And neither has my opinion of exposure therapy.
 All that happened was in the days that followed each bat visit I was incapacitated in my own home.
 I wanted to sell the house; move far away to the suburbs where the homes are new and the rodents lack the bravado of their city peers.
 But had I succeeded in convincing my husband in that irrational train of thought, Iíve lived long enough to see that somehow, someway I would have come up against something else that terrified me.
 Thatís why running away doesnít achieve what we hope it will.
 By running we give power to that which we run from.
 God didnít give us a spirit of fear, and even if this declaration isnít specifically about bats, it is about cowardice.
 So hereís to facing our fears, you donít mind if I stand behind you covered in netting wielding a tennis racket do you?

-Read more articles by Karri Colestock or search for articles on the same topic or others.
+Read more articles by Karri Colestock or search for other articles by topic below.

 Search for articles on: (e.g. creation; holiness etc.)Read more by clicking on a link: